-- Press Windows key + X to open device manager and display all installed device driver list,
+- Press Windows key + X to open the device manager and display all installed device driver lists,

 - Look there, If the network adapter is missing from device manager then click on the View option in the toolbar at the top and select Show hidden devices.

 In addition, click Action then select Scan for hardware changes.
 Well if the adapter appears listed under Unknown devices, update it.

 Perform cleanup of network devices

 Press Windows key + S type cmd, right-click on the command prompt select run as administrator,

 - Type command netcfg -d and press enter key,